mgechev/jqcarousel/readme.md

  * closeDuration: Default - 250.
 Setting the duration of closing the enlarged image.
  * closeButtonSize: Default - 30.
 Setting the size of the close button.
  * enlargeEnabled: Default - true.
 Setting if the image could be enlarged.
+ * enlargedOffset: Default - [0, 0].
+Setting the offset of the elnarged image.

+**Methods**

+ * showFront: Arguments - { index: number }.
+Rotating the carousel so that a specific picture to be at the front.
+ * enlarge: Arguments - { index: number }.
+Enlarging specific image.
+ * removeEnlarged: Arguments - none.
+Closing the current enlarged image.
+ * rotateRight: Arguments - { duration: number }.
+Rotating the carousel once with right direction.
+ * rotateLeft: Arguments - { duration: number }.
+Rotating the carousel once with left direction.

 Sample usage
 ---------------------